pawurb/rails-pg-extras/README.md

 RailsPgExtras.add_extensions
 ```

-By deafult a primary ActiveRecord database connection is used for running metadata queries.
+By deafult a primary ActiveRecord database connection is used for running metadata queries, rake tasks and web UI.
 To connect to a different database you can specify an `ENV['RAILS_PG_EXTRAS_DATABASE_URL']` value in the following format:

 ```ruby
 ENV["RAILS_PG_EXTRAS_DATABASE_URL"] = "postgresql://postgres:secret@localhost:5432/database_name"